Finances

 Additional Funding Sources

-The Dean of Students Office administers a Special Projects Fund through the Concordia Council on Student Life.
+The Office of Student Life and Engagement administers a Special Projects Fund through the Concordia Council on Student Life.
 From their website:

 “CCSL makes funds available to support projects that enhance or contribute to the quality of student life at Concordia.
 Events, projects, or initiatives that enhance student life are ones that seek to positively raise awareness or engage the student body in a social, political, educational, or cultural context.
 The fund is designed to support innovative and unique activities rather than ongoing expenses of student groups and initiatives.”